 Mounting Light Strips using Cable clamps

 There are 2 different sizes of Hue light strips that you can purchase online.
 The Generation 1 Hue light strip has a width of 0.43 inches, and the Hue Gen 2 has a width of 0.57 inches.
-This means if you chose to use cable clamp saddles to hold up your strip lights, you have to get the correct width of clamp.
+This means if you choose to use cable clamp saddles to hold up your strip lights, you have to get the correct width of a clamp.

-The main reason of using light strip saddles rather than the 3M backing tape is if you are placing your new strips in either a public place.
-This is because people will pick at the strip light to remove it, or if it’s in the weather where moisture could de-bond the 3M backing tape.
+The main reason for using light strip saddles rather than the 3M backing tape is if you are placing your new strips in either a public place.
+This is because people will pick the strip light to remove it, or if it’s in the weather where moisture could de-bond the 3M backing tape.

 There are two types of light strip mounting brackets.
 Single screw and the double screw clamp.
 It’s all a personal preference but the double screw light strip brackets are stronger.
-Make sure to attache every 30cm or so to prevent sagging.
+Make sure to attach every 30cm or so to prevent sagging.

 Strip Light Mounting Bracket, One Side Fixing

 These low-profile single screw light strip saddles only have a height of 4 mm.
 This is perfect for low-profile design.
 Suitable for SMD3528, 3014, 5050, 5630 and waterproof strip lights installation.